trentsikute/globalchurch-schema/docs/ChurchWebsite.md

 attributes:
   church_id:
     name: church_id
-    description: Primary key for Church; referenced by related tables.
-Issued by Global.Church.
+    description: Global.Church-issued ID for a church.
+    comments:
+    - 'Primary key for the Church entity.
+Stable and non-reassignable.

+      Used as the foreign key for ChurchWebsite, EnrichedData, and other related records.

+      '
+    examples:
+    - value: 9e1c2a7d-4c33-4b8b-9d7a-1a2b3c4d5e6f
+      description: Example church UUID.
     in_subset:
     - church_core
     - public